-Flushing can be critical, and it isn’t too difficult to do.
+Flushing cannabis plants can be critical, and it isn’t too difficult to do.
 That being said, the timing can be tricky, and it can turn the end result into something fantastic or something terrible.

 When you have already spent so much time, money, and effort on keeping your plants happy and healthy this far, it would be a mighty shame to flush incorrectly (or not at all).

 If you did, you’d end up with weed that is less than adequate in terms of taste and smoking quality.

 Tip: make sure to download my free Grow Bible for more information about flushing